Juho Lehtiranta

-Juho Lehtiranta (born 27 September 2002) is a Finnish professional footballer who plays as a right back for Veikkausliiga club KTP.
+Juho Lehtiranta (born 27 September 2002) is a Finnish professional footballer who plays as a right back for Ykkösliiga club Jippo.

 Club career

 Lehtiranta started football with Kellokosken Alku, before joining HJK Helsinki youth sector.
 He made his senior debut with Klubi 04, the reserve team of HJK, in 2019.

 After playing with Klubi 04, Lehtiranta joined Kotkan Työväen Palloilijat (KTP) in Ykkönen on 26 December 2021.
 He made his Veikkausliiga debut with KTP in the 2023 season, and scored two goals in the league.
 He extended his deal with the club on 2 August 2023, but after KTP were relegated, his contract was terminated, and he signed with fellow Veikkausliiga club AC Oulu on 24 November 2023.

 Lehtiranta spent one season in Oulu, before on 31 October 2024 it was announced he would return to KTP for the 2025 Veikkausliiga season.